Strategically Important

 Try my subscription service, which includes a Discord room and private X feed with options and stock ideas, emails with concise market commentary, real-time market education, the Momentum 40 list of market leaders, and much more.
 See what subscribers say about my educational service.

 Check out my free weekly email to get an idea of the content I share with members.
-How my ideas/alerts did.
+See how my ideas/alerts performed.

 You can find my trading books on Amazon here.